beast/react-native-isDeviceRooted/README.md

 ```

 Click `<YourAppName>.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 Look for `Other Linker Flags` and replace the value `-ObjC` with the value `$(inherited)` for your Application's Target.

+#### libpods Error
+If you received an libpods error for the RNIsDeviceRooted project, it's safe to remove under its build phases settings > Link binary with libraries

 ### Android